The Growth of Substance Abuse in Michigan

 Although substance abuse is not limited to a particular drug, certain substances are more common within the state of Michigan.

 The drugs that are commonly abused include:

 Although marijuana is the most commonly abused substance in the state, it is followed closely by heroin and other opiates.
 Alcohol is also often abused and has shown an increased rate of abuse from 2005.

 While methamphetamine drugs are not the most commonly abused substances within the state of Michigan, the number of labs creating the substances are increasing.

 The number of labs that have been shut down by police has increased by 290 percent, which suggests that the drug is more readily available and might create problems in the future.

 Availability Reason for Abuse

-The growth of drug addiction within the state of Michigan has brought up reasons that residents are abusing the drugs.
+The growth of substance abuse in Michigan has brought up reasons that residents are abusing the drugs.